shadacas03-a11y/Report-Biosignals---Codes/README.md

 # Report-Biosignals---Codes
-Acquisition and Processing of Cardiovascular Biosignals with BITalino and MATLAB.
+Acquisition and Processing of Cardiovascular Biosignals with BITalino using MATLAB and Python for the processing of signals.
 Codes developed about the variability of ECG Signals with students.